 - Deliver it to your local collection site.

-When you’re recycling through a collection facility, you can usually mix different kinds of oils and fats together in one container unless your collection site tells you differently.
-The collection container does not need to be refrigerated, so this is an easy way to get rid of cooking oil and grease.
+When you’re recycling through a collection facility, you can usually mix different oils and fats in one container — unless your collection site tells you differently.
+The container doesn’t need to be refrigerated, so this is an easy way to get rid of oil after frying.

-The trash can is the best way to dispose of cooking oil, but people often try to get rid of grease and cooking oil in other ways that are not advisable.
+Your trash can is the best way to dispose of cooking oil, but people often try to get rid of grease in other ways that aren’t safe for the environment or your plumbing system.
 Follow these important rules when disposing of grease:

-Pouring oil down the drain or toilet causes clogs in your home plumbing system and contributes to larger clogs in the municipal lines that can ultimately lead to thousands of dollars’ worth of damage.
+You can never pour cooking oil down the drain or toilet.
+This clogs your plumbing system and contributes to larger clogs in the municipal lines, which can cause thousands of dollars’ worth of damage.

-Oil and grease may be liquid when hot, but will cool inside your pipes, congealing and gathering other oil particles.
-As the grease collection grows, it will prevent water from flowing through and cause it to back up into your kitchen and bathroom.
+Oil and grease may be liquid when hot, but they will cool inside your pipes, congealing and gathering other particles.
+As the grease collection grows, it keeps water from flowing freely.
+This leads to water backups in your kitchen and bathroom.

 “Never pour cooking oil or grease down a drain.
 Hot cooking oil will solidify inside the drainpipe just like candle wax, which gradually decreases the diameter of the pipe with a greasy buildup until the pipe stops draining altogether.”

 Paul Abrams | Roto-Rooter Services Co.